DECAF/blog.decaf.de/_posts/2019-09-07-switched-over-from-ghost-to-github-pages.md

 We went hand in hand all the way up to Ghost version 0.11.14.
 And then lost each other.
 [Ghost turned 1](https://ghost.org/blog/1-0/) and we didn’t have time to celebrate.
 Suddenly there were breaking changes, like no more SQLite3 and lots of CLI.
 And even before we learned to handle it, [Ghost turned 2](https://ghost.org/blog/2-0/), dropped Markdown and became seriously professional.
 Well shit, we still were on 0.11!
 The heck you running so fast, 👻?

 When we finally had time again—like… now?—we were thinking about upgrading the old friend.
 However, MySQL?
 Nah.
 Couldn’t it be a static page?
 Use [Gatsby](https://www.gatsbyjs.org) instead, when we were working with React all day anyway?
-Or switch to [Eleventy](https://www.11ty.io), since it’s PHP and considered simple and focused?
+Or switch to [Eleventy](https://www.11ty.io), since it’s JavaScript and considered simple and focused?

 <img class="seamless" style="max-width: 200px;" src="/content/images/2019/09/jekyll.png" alt="Jekyll">